Sckarge/new_git/README.md

     (removes all changes with --hard, hash obtained from log)
 13. log - log of all commits with their hashes
     git log

+## Forking
+We can use fork to make a copy of a whole repo and then eventually make a pull request to the original.